Hedda Zinner

-Hedda Zinner, or Hedda Erpenbeck-Zinner (20 May 1904 – 4 July 1994), was a German political writer, actress, comedian, journalist and radio director.
+Hedda Zinner, or Hedda Erpenbeck-Zinner (20 May 1904 – 1 July 1994), was a German political writer, actress, comedian, journalist and radio director.

 Biography

-Hedda Zinner was born in Lemberg on May 20, 1904.
+Hedda Zinner was born in Lviv (then known as Lemberg) on 20 May 1904.
 She attended the Acting Academy there from 1923 to 1925.
-Zinner began working as an actress but her interest in the workers' movement led her to move to Berlin and, in 1929, join the Communist Party of Germany.
+Zinner began working as an actress but her interest in the workers' movement led her to move to Berlin.

+She married Fritz Erpenbeck there in 1927 and, in 1929, joined the Communist Party of Germany.
 She became a journalist for left-wing journals.
-When Hitler came to power, she moved to Vienna and then Prague, where she founded the cabaret Studio 34 in 1934.
-In 1935 she emigrated to Moscow.
-After the Second World War she settled in East Berlin.
+When Hitler came to power, she and her husband moved to Vienna and then Prague, where she founded the cabaret Studio 34 in 1934.
+In 1935 they emigrated to Moscow.
+After the Second World War, they returned to Germany and settled in East Berlin.
 In 1980, Zinner was awarded the Order of Karl Marx.

 Zinner also wrote under the pseudonym Elisabeth Frank.
 Her granddaughter is the writer Jenny Erpenbeck.